-- DO NOT strike, slam or scratch glass.

-- DO NOT operate fireplace with glass removed, cracked, broken or scratched.
+- · Strike, slam or scratch glass - Operate fireplace with glass removed, cracked, broken or scratched.

-- Replace as a complete assembly.
+Replace fixed glass assembly as a complete assembly.

-• Pull the four glass assembly latches out of the groove on the glass frame.
-See Figure 15.3

-- Remove the glass panel from the appliance. - · Lay aside on a nonabrasive surface.
+- · Remove screen. - Pull the four glass assembly latches out of the groove on the glass frame.
+Refer to Figure 15.11. - Remove the glass assembly from the appliance.